clamstew/jods/docs/scripts/README.md

 - `screenshot-manager.mjs` - Utilities for managing screenshots (cleanup, baselines)
 - `remix-section.mjs` - Dedicated script for capturing Remix integration section
 - `screenshot-fix.mjs` - Consolidated script to fix all screenshot issues at once
+- `screenshot-selectors.mjs` - Unified selectors registry for all components (NEW)
+- `screenshot-unified.mjs` - Consolidated screenshot script with multiple modes (NEW - RECOMMENDED)

 ## Adding New Screenshot Features

 When adding new screenshot capabilities:

-1. Update the implementation in the appropriate script
+1. Update the component definitions in `screenshot-selectors.mjs`
 2. Add npm scripts to package.json
 3. Update the documentation in `docs/docs/playwright-screenshots.md`